jmsett/Liquid-Gas-Transition-Studied-via-GEMCS/README.md

 We will compare the obtained binodal with results from the literature, and we will discuss the behavior around the critical point in light of the van der Waals equation of state.

+The full report can be found in the repository as a PDF file.
+The plots can be found in the 'GEMCS plots.ipynb' jupyter-notebook (new path names are needed in order to load the data).

 ## Program
 main.cpp: Main GEMCS file.
 The following simulation parameters can be changed here: totV, V_BoxA, V_boxB, Ntot, N_BoxA, N_BoxB, temperature, dmax, Vmax, eqsweeps (number of sweeps for thermalization), sweeps (GEMCS sweeps).